guillaume-nargeot/guillaume-nargeot/_posts/2014-04-01-haskell-code-coverage-coveralls-support.markdown

 Haskell projects to [coveralls.io](http://coveralls.io/).

-In order to use hpc-coveralls with [Travis CI](http://travis-ci.org), you just have to add the following commands to your `.travis.yml` file.
+In order to use hpc-coveralls with [Travis CI](http://travis-ci.org), you just have to add the following commands to your `.travis.yml` file:

 ##### 1. Install of hpc-coveralls in the *before_install* section:
 {% highlight yaml %}